 Smart Home Devices Ltd.

-In April 2016 Lomiko Metals announced it has filed for an American Trademark application for the Spider Charger.
+In September 2017 Lomiko Metals announced it has received a Canadian Trademark application for the Spider Charger.
 Smart Home Devices plans to enter into negotiations to sell the Spider Charger and other related devices in North American markets with IOT distributors and builders.

 Paul Gill – Chief Executive Officer

 Paul Gill is the President of AJS Management Inc., a company providing managing consulting to private and public companies.
 From November 2003 to October 2006, Gill was heavily involved in the dynamic growth stage of Norsemont Mining (TSX: NOM) as an officer and director and vice=president Business Development while the company grew from a market capitalization of $1 million to $50 million with a final buyout of $512 million.
-Gill is also the CEO of the Epic Mining Corp.
+Gill is also the VP Business Development of SHD Smart Home Devices.

 Jacqueline Michael – Chief Financial Officer